yohannzapata/hotel-reservation/README.md

 receptionist,receptionist123
 ```

-## Usage Notes
+## NOTES

-- Do not enter the `|` character in client fields, because it is the record delimiter.
+- do not type the `|` symbol in client fields
-- Client contact numbers must be 11 digits and unique.
+- contact numbers must be 11 digits
-- Client emails must end in `@gmail.com` and be unique.
+- emails must end with `@gmail.com`
-- A client password is saved during registration and must be entered again before creating a reservation.
+- reservation dates must use `YYYY-MM-DD`
-- Reservation dates must be in `YYYY-MM-DD` format and cannot be in the past.
+- reservation dates cannot be in the past
-- Reservation records are stored with numeric room and meal choices, which are translated in the menus when displayed.

-## How the Code Is Organized
+## GUIDES

-- `Main` shows the main menu and routes users to the role-specific screens.
+- `Main` opens the program and sends you to the right menu
-- `Client` handles client registration and reservation creation.
+- `Client` is for registration and booking
-- `Receptionist` handles login, record lookup, reservation filtering, and check-in.
+- `Receptionist` is for lookup, viewing, and check-in
-- `Manager` handles login, receptionist account creation, check-in record review, and cancellation.
+- `Manager` is for admin login, receptionist accounts, and cancellation
-- `FileHandler` centralizes the file operations used by the rest of the program.

-## Common Issues

-- If you see no data, check that you are running the app from the same folder where the records were created.
-- If `SAVES/` is empty, that is normal on a fresh install.
-- If login fails, confirm the username and password exactly, including lowercase characters.
+- `FileHandler` handles save, search, move, and read file work